MRoc/redux-min-shortcuts/README.md

 # Shortcuts for Redux

-The package provides a small API for creating and dispatching redux actions triggered by shortcuts.
+The package provides a small API for creating and dispatching redux actions triggered by keyboard shortcuts.

-Passing the events to `handleShortcut` needs to be done by client code.

 # Installation